 With a mix of regular clients and the occasional one-time cleanup of unkempt properties, you can earn a steady, sustainable income.
 According to the Bureau of Labor Statistics, you can earn between $18 and $20 an hour.
 Monthly maintenance schedules with clients keep the bookkeeping relatively simple.
 The National Gardening Association and American Horticultural Society offer solid online resources for gardeners.

 Landscaping Architect vs. Gardener

 Landscape architects can earn even more than a gardener.
-You'll need a college degree in landscape architecture to build fountains, ponds, rock formations and certain irrigation systems.
-While you may pursue this option later on, there is still plenty of opportunity in performing the basics for homeowners.
+You'll need a college degree in landscape architecture to build fountains, ponds, rock formations, and irrigation systems.
+While you may pursue this option in the future, there is still plenty of opportunity in performing the basics for homeowners.

-When you're getting ready to launch your new business, you'll need the following:
+When you're getting ready to launch your new business, you'll need:

 - Good physical health: You'll need to be in excellent shape to handle the work.
 Prepare for the job by engaging in cardiovascular exercise and strength training.

-- Marketing Materials: To get the word out about your business and attract your first customers, you'll need some marketing materials, from a basic website to business cards.
+- Marketing Materials: To spread the word about your business and attract your first customers, you'll need marketing materials, from a basic website to business cards.